-- (1) The Issuer is entitled at any time to substitute itself without the consent of the holders of the Warrants by another company as Issuer (the "New Issuer") with regard to all obligations under and in connection with the Warrants under the condition that - (a) the New Issuer assumes all obligations of the Issuer under or in connection with the Warrants: - (b) the New Issuer has obtained all permits which may be required from the competent authorities under which the New Issuer is entitled to fulfill all obligations arising under or in connection with the Warrants and to transfer payments to the Paying Agent without obligation to withhold or deduct any taxes, duties or other charges (except as set forth in § 13); and - (c) Dresdner Bank Aktiengesellschaft unconditionally and irrevocably guarantees the fulfillment of the obligations of the New Issuer or enters into a profit and loss transfer agreement with the New Issuer or ensures commercially in any manner that such obligations will be duly fulfilled in full.
+- (1) The Issuer is entitled at any time to substitute itself without the consent of the holders of the Warrants by another company as Issuer (the "New Issuer") with regard to all obligations under and in connection with the Warrants under the condition that - (a) the New Issuer assumes all obligations of the Issuer under or in connection with the Warrants:

-- (2) In the event of such a substitution of the Issuer, any references to the Issuer made in these Warrant Terms shall be deemed to be references to the New Issuer. - (3) A substitution of the Issuer in accordance with § 10(1) and the date of its effectiveness shall be published in accordance with § 8.
-A substitution of the Issuer in accordance with the provisions of this § 10 may be effected repeatedly.
-The provisions of this § 10 shall in this case be applied mutatis mutandis.
+- (b) the New Issuer has obtained all permits which may be required from the competent authorities under which the New Issuer is entitled to fulfill all obligations arising under or in connection with the Warrants and to transfer payments to the Paying Agent without obligation to withhold or deduct any taxes, duties or other charges (except as set forth in § 13); and - (c) Dresdner Bank Aktiengesellschaft unconditionally and irrevocably guarantees the fulfillment of the obligations of the New Issuer or enters into a profit and loss transfer agreement with the New Issuer or ensures in another commercially equivalent manner that such obligations will be duly fulfilled in full. - (2) In case of such a substitution of the Issuer, any references to the Issuer made in these Warrant Terms shall be deemed to be references to the New Issuer. - (3) A substitution of the Issuer in accordance with § 11(1) is binding on the holders of the Warrants and shall be announced in accordance with § 9 without delay.
+A substitution of the Issuer in accordance with the provisions of this § 11 may be effected repeatedly.
+The provisions of this § 11 shall in this case be applied mutatis mutandis.